erjohns3/light-show/README.md

 # To autogenerate
 ### Note that the --show parameter here fuzzy finds the filename
-python server.py --local --autogen --enter --show shelter
+python server.py --local --autogen --show shelter

 # Other